Meet Jules Mitchell

-Jules Mitchell MS, CMT, RYT is a Los Angeles based yoga teacher, manual therapist and educator.
+Jules Mitchell MS, CMT, ERYT500 is a Los Angeles based yoga teacher, manual therapist and educator.
 She combines the tradition of yoga with her background in biomechanics to create yoga programs designed to help people move better and achieve individually defined physical success.
 Her approach to asana is multi-modal and skill based, balancing the somatic (moving from within) aspects of yoga with exercise science principles to achieve movement goals – from simply aging well to sport specific outcomes.
-Active postures encourage strength while promoting joint health and tissue resilience, gentle postures are rooted in restorative yoga and movement variability.
-Jules’ education programs provide scientific support for the ancient teachings of yoga asana, pranayama, and meditation.
+Active postures encourage strength while promoting joint mobility and tissue resilience, gentle postures are rooted in restorative yoga and movement variability.
+Jules’ education programs provide scientific support for the ancient teachings of yoga asana and pranayama.

 As adjunct faculty at Arizona State University, Jules serves as the yoga consultant on various research studies (including a recent grant from NIH) to quantify the effects of yoga therapy on special populations – including pregnant women, women with depressive symptoms associated with perinatal loss, and cancer patients.
 Her future research goals include the adaptive effects of asana on tissue behavior, bridging the gap between exercise science and yoga research.

 The author of a popular science blog, Jules writes on yoga biomechanics and references the exercise science literature on topics (such as stretching) where the yoga research is lacking.
 She is a regular contributor to yoga teacher training programs worldwide, providing yoga schools with the most current research in biomechanics, even when it invokes a discerning analysis of tradition.
 Her most influential teachers include Leeann Carey (Yapana Yoga), Gil Hedley (Integral Anatomy), John Casey (yoga philosophy and Sanskrit), and the many dedicated scientists who collect, analyze, and publish data so we may continue to ask more questions.